Timothy Leary: Introduction to psychedelic mushrooms

-On May 13, 1957, Life magazine published "Seeking the Magic Mushroom", an article by R. Gordon Wasson about the use of psilocybin mushrooms in religious rites of the indigenous Mazatec people of Mexico.
+On May 13, 1957, Life magazine published "Seeking the Magic Mushroom", an article by R. Gordon Wasson about the use of psilocybin mushrooms in religious rites of the Mazatec Indians of Mexico.
 Anthony Russo, a colleague of Leary's, had experimented with psychedelic Psilocybe mexicana mushrooms on a trip to Mexico and told Leary about it.
 In August 1960, Leary traveled to Cuernavaca, Mexico, with Russo and consumed psilocybin mushrooms for the first time, an experience that drastically altered the course of his life.
 In 1965, Leary said that he had "learned more about ... [his] brain and its possibilities ... [and] more about psychology in the five hours after taking these mushrooms than ... in the preceding 15 years of studying and doing research".

+After talking with Aldous Huxley in 1960, Leary became convinced that mushrooms are beneficial to mental health.
+The British occultist Aleister Crowley also had a significant influence on him, and Leary believed he was continuing Crowley's work to "bring about a fundamental shift in human consciousness".
+In an interview in the 1970s, he said: "I've been an admirer of Aleister Crowley and I think I've carried on much of the work that he started over a hundred years ago and carried on into the sixties themselves."
+Leary also believed that he was guided by higher intelligences.

 Back at Harvard, Leary and his associates (notably Alpert) began a research program known as the Harvard Psilocybin Project.
 The goal was to analyze psilocybin's effects on human subjects (first prisoners, and later Andover Newton Theological Seminary students) from a synthesized version of the drug, one of two active compounds found in a wide variety of hallucinogenic mushrooms, including Psilocybe mexicana.
 Psilocybin was produced in a process developed by Albert Hofmann of Sandoz Pharmaceuticals, who was famous for synthesizing LSD.

 Beat poet Allen Ginsberg heard about the Harvard research project and asked to join.
 Leary was inspired by Ginsberg's enthusiasm, and the two shared an optimism that psychedelics could help people discover a higher level of consciousness.
-They began introducing psychedelics to intellectuals and artists including Jack Kerouac, Maynard Ferguson, Charles Mingus and Charles Olson.
+They began introducing psychedelics to intellectuals and artists including Jack Kerouac, Maynard Ferguson, Charles Mingus, and Charles Olson.